stackhpc/ansible-role-openhpc/README.md

 ### slurm.conf

-`openhpc_slurm_partitions`: list of one or more slurm partitions.
+`openhpc_slurm_partitions`: Optional.
+List of one or more slurm partitions, default `[]`.
 Each partition may contain the following values:
 * `groups`: If there are multiple node groups that make up the partition, a list of group objects can be defined here.
   Otherwise, `groups` can be omitted and the following attributes can be defined in the partition object:
   * `name`: The name of the nodes within this group.